njogarao/dts/README.md

 Build kernel for OcteonTX
 --------------------------
-i.
-Download OCTEONTX-SDK-6.2.0 rpm + Patch1 from diablo
+- Download OCTEONTX-SDK-6.2.0 rpm + Patch1 from diablo (Diablo path: sw_qa/releases/octeontx/sdk)

-ii.
-Extract RPM and follow the README file for how to build kernel.
+- Extract RPM and follow the README file for how to build kernel.

 Please make sure below drivers as a module in kernel.